tejas1995/mime-eval-study/README.md

     If you are running the server locally, nothing actually gets logged, but the data that would have been logged is printed to the console.

     If you are running a study with the deployed project, the data will be logged to `https://tejassrinivasan.pythonanywhere.com/`.
-At the end of the study, when you run `src_utils/download_approve_and_pay_bonuses.py`, the data will be downloaded to `study_data/`.
+At the end of the study, when you run `src_utils/download_approve_and_pay_bonuses.py`, the data will be downloaded to `/home/shared/vlm_rationales_eval/user_studies_data/`.
+You can then analyze the code by running the notebook `src_analysis/UserStudyAnalysis.ipynb` -- just set the `setting` variable to the `QUEUE_NAME`.

 ### Instructions for editing the code